AIMS-Ghana/python-course/_days/08_plotting.md

 ---
-title: Plotting I
+title: Plotting
 ---

-## How do we understand results?
+## How Do We Understand Results?

-plotting
+Sometimes, we want mathematical results in terms of a single numerical outcome.
+For example, the shape parameters or moments of a distribution.

+However, often we may understand more from several points, or indeed a continuous line or surface.

 ## Basic Matplotlib

-{% highlight python %}
+{% include pyblock.md target="plot_i.py" %}
-some python stuff
-{% endhighlight%}